I) Child Death

 I02 Child Death Overview Panel forms

-PART 10B When a Child Dies, Notification - Joint guidance between Staffordshire and Stoke-on-Trent Safeguarding Children Boards (Adobe)
+PART 10B When a Child Dies, Notification - Joint guidance between Stoke-on-Trent and Staffordshire Safeguarding Children Board

 Preventing Child Death campaigns: Click here to view the latest local campaigns